S3-working-group/s3-practical-guide/slides.md

 ![right,fit](img/agreements/artful-participation.png)

-A commitment to developing helpful interactions and effective collaboration
+A commitment to developing helpful interactions and effective collaboration.

 Participating artfully may include interrupting, objecting or breaking  agreements.

 * enables **co-creation and evolution** of agreements
 * is an **individual choice** and powerful when embraced by many